image-js/fast-bmp/README.md

 # fast-bmp

-A library for encoding bmp image file format
+A library for encoding bmp image file format.

 # Supported features

 For now there is only support for 1-bit image encoding.

 # Usage

 ```js
 const bmp = require('fast-bmp');

  // 0 0 0 0 0
  // 0 1 1 1 0
  // 0 1 0 1 0